gr997570/CSCI5709-Group12-S21/T3_GurleenKaur_Saluja_Readme.md

 });
 ```

-- The code by [Angular Routing] (https://angular.io/guide/router#getting-route-information) was implemented/shared by Angular.io
+- The code by [Angular Routing](https://angular.io/guide/router#getting-route-information) was implemented/shared by Angular.io

-- [Angular Routing] (https://angular.io/guide/router#getting-route-information)'s code was used to refer how data passed between routes will be fetched in component.
+- [Angular Routing](https://angular.io/guide/router#getting-route-information)'s code was used to refer how data passed between routes will be fetched in component.

-- [Angular Routing] (https://angular.io/guide/router#getting-route-information)'s code was modified by Gurleen Kaur Saluja.
+- [Angular Routing](https://angular.io/guide/router#getting-route-information)'s code was modified by Gurleen Kaur Saluja.